WGH History

 Manager and Public Service Director as well as a popular on air host.

-His was also the last voice heard on the air before new owners CommCor
+He joined WGH AM-FM in 1965.
+His was also the last voice heard on WGH-FM before new owners CommCor

 quickly that they interrupted Johann Pachelbel's "Canon in D